jlrichey/project_1/README.md

 We found a direct correlation between inflation, migration, and housing prices in Texas and Florida.
 As population and inflation rose, so did home values accordingly.
 In comparison, despite negative net migration over the past ten years, California home prices have still risen.
 We found that home prices were not correlated to inflation rates and home values but are likely part of a complex causality

+As the heatmap shows, California is the outlier among otherwise correlated variables.
 <img src="images/all_states_all_variables_correlation.png" alt="drawing" width="500"/>

+Home prices in all three states continue to appreciate.
+Even in California despite its negative net migration.
 <img src="images/cum_median_hp_appreciation.png" alt="drawing" width="500"/>